Remains of woman found 34 years ago on Colorado farm identified

-BACA COUNTY, Colo.
-(KDVR) – The remains of a woman found on a Colorado farm have been identified in a cold case spanning 34 years.
+The remains of a woman found on a Colorado farm have been identified in a cold case spanning 34 years.
+KTLA’s sister station KDVR reports.

 The investigation started in June 1988 when a farmer reported to the Baca County Sheriff’s Office that he had found what he believed were human remains on his property southwest of the town of Springfield.